 What are the fatigue management requirements for WA mine sites?

-Western Australian mining operations must comply with WorkSafe (LGIRS) fatigue management requirements under the WHS (Mines) Regs 2022 and the WHS Act 2020 — tracking cumulative hours, ensuring adequate rest periods between shifts, managing journey times, and maintaining records for audit.
-Tier 1 clients (BHP, Rio Tinto, FMG) impose additional requirements above the regulatory minimum.
+Western Australian mining operations must comply with WorkSafe (LGIRS) fatigue management requirements under the WHS (Mines) Regs 2022 (Reg 640) and the WHS Act 2020 — tracking cumulative hours, ensuring adequate rest periods between shifts, managing journey times, and maintaining records for audit.
+The law is risk-based, not prescriptive: there are no statutory hour caps, so documented controls inside your Mine Safety Management System (MSMS) plus each Tier 1 client policy (BHP, Rio Tinto, FMG, Roy Hill) are the standard you are held to.

-How do Perth mining suppliers currently track worker fatigue?
+How do WA mining suppliers currently track worker fatigue?

 What happens when a fatigue breach is detected on a WA mine site?